How To: Remove Epoxy

-If you have some out in the garage, citrus-based waterless hand cleaner—commonly used for grease removal by mechanics—will also remove epoxy from your skin in a pinch.
+Citrus-based waterless hand cleaners—commonly used for grease removal by mechanics—can also remove epoxy from your skin in a pinch (view example on Amazon).
 Pour some onto a cloth and scrub while rinsing under warm water.
 After the epoxy is removed, thoroughly wash the area and use hand lotion to soothe and heal your skin.

 How to Remove Epoxy from Plastics or Glass